msfuji/geomsort/README.md

 # geomsort
 An ggplot2 extension for drawing figures like below.
+Points in each category are sorted by their y-coordinates to reduce the overlaps and enhance visibility.
 ![Alt text](example/example.png)
 ![Alt text](example/example2.png)